¾cup(12 Tablespoons or 170 g) unsalted butter,, softened, but still cool, cut into 1/2-inch pieces

 Transfer half the mixture to prepared pan.
 Use your hands or the back of a measuring cup to press mixture evenly into the bottom to form the crust.
 Bake crust for 20 minutes or until golden (keep the oven on).

 Spread preserves over baked crust using an offset spatula.
-Add chopped fresh strawberries on top.
-Sprinkle remaining oat mixture evenly over the strawberry layer.
+Add a few fresh raspberries on top.
+Sprinkle remaining oat mixture evenly over the raspberry layer.

-Bake strawberry bars for 30 to 35 minutes or until the top is golden brown.
+Bake raspberry bars for 30 to 35 minutes or until the raspberries bubble and the top is golden brown.
 Allow bars to cool completely before removing from pan and cutting into 16 squares.